 - access to staff cafeteria if required

-The drop-off area for the accommodation is located at the main entry in Building 5.
+Check-in for the service is based at the main hospital reception in Building 2.
+There is a drop-off area for the accommodation located at the entry to Building 5.
 There are multiple disabled parking spaces available on-campus and in the multi-storey car park.

 Interstate outpatients and carer eligibility

 Interstate outpatients and their carers who live more than 100km from Canberra may be eligible for accommodation support through the NSW Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).

 Please discuss your options with your referring doctor or local Health Service’s IPTAAS Office.

 You may still use the accommodation if you are not eligible for IPTAAS.
 Please see the accommodation rates in the table below.

 Future changes to Residential Accommodation Services at Canberra Hospital